Copycat In-N-Out restaurant in Mexico changes its name

-The Mexico-based restaurant that made headlines for its similarities to In-N-Out Burger restaurants has changed its name, SFGate reported.
+(KTLA) — The Mexico-based restaurant that made headlines for its similarities to In-N-Out Burger restaurants has changed its name.

-The restaurant, formally known as In-I-Nout, has changed its name to Sofi Burger, according to its Instagram account.
+The restaurant, formally known as In-I-Nout, has changed its name to Sofi’s Burger, according to its Instagram account.
+SFGate first reported the change.

+A video of the Sinaloa restaurant made its rounds on TikTok in early July and has garnered about 1 million views and more than 53,000 likes.

 For years, the restaurants could only be found in the Los Angeles area, but company officials slowly began expanding its footprint to other regions across the state and nearby states.